TOC fitness for purpose: How to ensure your TOC analyser is fit for compendial water & cleaning validation

-This talk will focus on a suggested study setup that can help you evaluate available instrument technology in just a few hours.
-This will be accompanied by real life examples and test results of various TOC technologies.
+The talk focuses on a suggested study setup that can help you evaluate available instrument technology in just a few hours.
+This is accompanied by real life examples and test results of various TOC technologies.

 - How to easily evaluate “fitness for purpose” of a TOC instrument for compendial water and cleaning validation based on USP <1058> and ICH Q2(R1)

 - How to categorize TOC instruments according to USP <1058> and what to perform during method validation

 - Typical ranges for TOC analysis in different applications and how to demonstrate your process is under control